hardin47/website/Math150/Notes/08-PoisReg.md

 $$\frac{E(Y|X+1)}{E(Y|X)} = \frac{e^{\beta_0 + \beta_1 (X+1)}}{e^{\beta_0 + \beta_1 (X)}} = e^{\beta_1}$$

 That is, $e^{\beta_1}$ represents the ratio of means for a one unit increase in $X$.
 In the elephant example, for every additional year of life, we expect the elephant's mating success, on average, to change by a factor of $e^{\beta_1}$.
-[For the saavy consumer, you might note that this is an additional contrast to normal error regression on the log transformed Y where it was required to interpret the multiplicative change in *median*.
-Because with Poisson, the log is taken after the average, taking th inverse of the log gives the mean directly.
-Previously, it was necessary to use the identity:  $median(log(Y)) - log(median(Y))$.]
+[For the savvy consumer, you might note that this is an additional contrast to normal error regression on the log transformed Y where it was required to interpret the multiplicative change in *median*.
+Because with Poisson, the log is taken after the average, taking the inverse of the log gives the mean directly.
+Previously, it was necessary to use the identity:  $median(\ln(Y)) = \ln(median(Y))$.]

 ###  Assessing Model Validity

-Just as with linear regression we used scatterplots to give a sense of whether or not a linear regression was appropriate, we can use exploratory data anlaysis (including scatterplot!) to give a sense of whether or not Poisson regression is an appropriate model.
+Just as with linear regression we used scatterplots to give a sense of whether or not a linear regression was appropriate, we can use exploratory data analysis (including scatterplot!) to give a sense of whether or not Poisson regression is an appropriate model.
 [The EDA steps here are based on excellent descriptions of Poisson model building in @bysh.]

-**Technical Condition 3, Poisson:** Let's first look at the respone variable.
+**Technical Condition 3, Poisson:** Let's first look at the response variable.
 A histogram of the number of successful matings shows a right skew which is typically not acceptable for normal errors regression (although, remember, the value of the response variable is dependent on the value of the explanatory variable!)
 <img src="08-PoisReg_files/figure-html/unnamed-chunk-4-1.png" width="672" style="display: block; margin: auto;" />

 Likely, it makes more sense to look at the distribution of the response variable at each value of the explanatory variables.
 Because the sample size is limited, we group the age variable into 5 year increments.
 Looking at the plot below, again it seems as though, even when conditioning on the explanatory variable, the response is right skewed with variance dependent on the mean.
 It might also be good to find the sample mean per group and plot the Poisson probabilities onto each bar.

 <img src="08-PoisReg_files/figure-html/unnamed-chunk-5-1.png" width="672" style="display: block; margin: auto;" />

 **Technical Condition 4, Error:** To check whether the mean and variance are similar, we can calculate the values per group  (with more data we would probably have more groups of the explanatory variable, and the following analysis would be done with a scatterplot of means on the x-axis and variance on the y-axis).
 Note that the mean and variance are reasonably similar!
 When the "mean=variance" condition is violated, it is almost always violated in such that the variance is even *bigger* than would have been expected by the Poisson model.
-Large variance is called overdispersion, and methods for measuring and accounting for overdispersion are given in the following section \@ref{overdis}.
+Large variance is called overdispersion, and methods for measuring and accounting for overdispersion are given in the following section \@ref(overdis).

 ```